-On this day in 1862, Abraham Lincoln signs a bill admitting West Virginia into the Union.
-At the time, some questioned whether West Virginia—formerly a part of the State of Virginia—could legally be admitted into the Union without Virginia’s consent.
+On this day in 1863, West Virginia is admitted into the Union.
+At the time, some questioned whether West Virginia—formerly a part of the State of Virginia—could legally be admitted as a state without Virginia’s consent.

 Virginia, of course, had not consented.
 It was a part of the Confederate States of America at the time.